best trip CONTACT AN ADVISOR

 Aguas calientes, Machu picchu

-Pickup Time: 4:00 AM – We will pick you up from your hotel around this time, though it could be earlier or later depending on your train schedule and entry time.
-If you are staying in the Sacred Valley, your pickup will be later, as you are closer to Ollantaytambo.
+Pick-up time: 4:00 am.
+We will pick you up at your hotel around this time, although it could be earlier or later, depending on the train schedule and your check-in.
+If you are staying in the Sacred Valley, the pickup will be later, as it is closer to Ollantaytambo.

-After pickup, we will head to the Ollantaytambo train station by bus, where you will board the train to Machu Picchu Pueblo (Aguas Calientes).
-The train ride takes approximately 1.5 hours, offering stunning views of the towering Andes, the Cloud Forest, and the Urubamba River.
-There is also an option to take the train directly from Cusco (subject to availability), which takes around 3.5 hours.
+After the pickup, we will begin the journey to the Ollantaytambo train station by bus, where we will board the train to Machu Picchu Pueblo (Aguascalientes).
+The journey lasts approximately 1.5 hours and offers stunning views of the high Andes, the Cloud Forest, and the Urubamba River.
+There is the possibility of taking the train from Cusco (subject to availability), which takes approximately 3 and a half hours.

-Upon arriving in Aguas Calientes, your guide will be waiting at the train station.
+Upon arriving in Aguascalientes, the guide will be waiting at the train station.

-We will reach the main entrance of Machu Picchu depending on your scheduled entry time, giving you plenty of time to enjoy this wonder of the world.
-Make sure to present your entrance ticket and the passport used for the reservation.
-Once inside, explore Machu Picchu with our exclusive guide, who will lead you on a complete tour lasting 2 to 3 hours.
+We will arrive at the main gate of Machu Picchu depending on the entry time; we will have enough time to enjoy this wonder.
+Make sure to show your entry ticket and the passport with which you made the reservation.
+Once inside, you will explore Machu Picchu with our exclusive guide, who will take you on a complete 2 to 3-hour tour.

-After the tour, you will take the bus back to Aguas Calientes for lunch (not included).
-You’ll have free time to visit the hot springs or simply stroll through the village, which is very walkable.
+After the tour, you will take the bus back to Aguascalientes for lunch (lunch not included).
+You will have free time to visit the hot springs or simply stroll through the village, which is very walkable.

 In the afternoon, it will be time to board the train back to Ollantaytambo.
-Upon arriving at the Ollantaytambo station, you will take the “bimodal service” bus to Cusco provided by the same train company.
-This journey takes about 1.5 hours.
-At the station (San Pedro, Wanchaq, or Av.
-El Sol 843), our transport will be waiting to take you to your hotel.
+Upon arriving at the Ollantaytambo station, you need to take the "bimodal service" bus to Cusco, which is from the same train company.
+This trip lasts approximately one and a half hours.
+At the San Pedro Station, Wanchaq, or Av.
+El Sol 843, our transportation will be waiting to take you to your hotel.

-The estimated time of arrival at your hotel is between 7:30 and 8:30 PM, depending on train availability.
+The estimated arrival time at your hotel is between 7:30 and 8:30 pm; it largely depends on the availability of train schedules.

-Trekking Add-Ons: If you want to include a trek to Huayna Picchu or Machu Picchu Mountain in your itinerary, note that this incurs an additional cost.
-The trek can be done with or without a guide and takes an estimated 3 to 4 hours, depending on your fitness level.
-Advanced booking is essential due to high demand.
+If you wish to include the trek to Huayna Picchu or Machu Picchu Mountain in your itinerary, please note that this involves an additional cost.
+The excursion can be done with a guide or without a guide.
+The estimated time to complete the trek is 3 to 4 hours, depending on your physical condition.
+It is essential to book well in advance due to high demand.

 For this trip to Machu Picchu, it’s essential to bring items that are comfortable for walking.
 Leaving Cusco, the morning will be cold, and upon arriving at Machu Picchu, you'll be in the warm cloud forest climate.
 Therefore, bring warm clothes and also lightweight clothing.
 Travel with a small backpack where you can store snacks, water, jackets, and anything else you might need for the trip.